mlavi/hugo/content/post/git-for-operators.md

 I had been successful making my home directory portable across OS updates on my Linux desktop, making my data somewhat OS version independent.
 Rather than just migrate with a one-time lift and shift from Mac to Linux, it took time to make my work portable.
 I ended up where I could go back and forth between laptops as needed to have the best of both worlds. e.g.: I still need the Mac for PowerPoint, but I may get around that with Frame IT desktop, dual-booting to Windows, or running a Windows VM.

-Dotfiles are primarily text, therefore revision control is a more logical choice over file sync.
+Dotfiles are primarily text, therefore revision control is a more logical choice over file sync for collaboration across machines and for backups.
 As soon as I settled on a [dotfile manager](https://github.com/webpro/awesome-dotfiles), I began to put my work into a Git repo.
 The first dotfile manager I tried had GPG encryption; I didn't stick with it long enough to take advantage of that feature.
 However, it set a valuable expectation for transparent encryption.
 I continued to document my Mac setup, placing it under local revision control.
 As I placed more into the repo, I eventually added and pushed to a hosted, remote, private repo to and test my work on the Linux laptop.

 For my standards, a private, remote repo and security in transit wasn't enough to secure valuable information.
 I had lots of valuable pets such as: username, password, IP address, hostname, account number, install location path names, etc. I wanted to prevent accidental leakage of secrets and I tackled the problem in two stages.